toliaqat/xenon-wiki/Debugging-and-Troubleshooting.md

 ### Using the broadcast and P2P routing

 Please see the node selector [forwarding REST API section](./NodeSelectorService#forwarding-service)

+## Tracing Java code with BTrace

+Please review the examples in the [dynamic tracing page](./Dynamic-tracing-with-BTrace)

 ## Operation Tracing
 To get a view of operations as they are passed throughout the system, Xenon supports [Operation Tracing](./OperationTracing).
 The operation tracing service will index all inbound and outbound operations, so once again lucene can be used to build a complete timeline of all operations on the service host.